Periodic Table

 Q: Why do energy levels have specific capacities (2, 8, 18, etc.)?

 A: It’s math!
 The formula 2n² dictates how many electrons each level can hold.
 But subshells (s, p, d, f) split these capacities further.
-To give you an idea, the p-subshell in level 2 holds 6 electrons (2 × 3 orbitals).
+Take this: the p-subshell in level 2 holds 6 electrons (2 × 3 orbitals).

 Q: Can energy levels change?